Arrears: Car Finance Jargon Busters

 The short answer to this question is no, you cannot transfer your contract to someone else and have that person pay your loan.
 When the car finance company assessed your application for car finance, they evaluated your specific financial situation and used that to draft the agreement between the lender and borrower.
 It’s not possible to simply transfer the agreement to someone else because the contract has been specifically drafted for you and not another person.

 If you’re currently having trouble making payments on time, get in touch with your car finance company, or any other lender, as soon as possible.
 Don’t wait for things to get worse.
 The sooner they know about your situation, the more they can provide assistance so you won’t be in arrears or reach a point where you will be issued a CCJ.
 Here at Carmoola we have a friendly and understanding team on hand who will help you with any questions about your loan, and help you deal with such a situation. 😀 Simply contact us.
-And if you are wondering whether you can comfortable manage car finance, you might find our blog on affordability helpful.
+And if you are wondering whether you can comfortably manage car finance, you might find our blog on affordability helpful.